marcosaini/llm-prompt-injection-lab/README.md

 The flaw in `indirect_injection.py` is that one model both *reads the untrusted page* and *acts on it* in the same context window.
-Split the roles: a quarantined model summarizes the fetched page (and is told its input is data, not instructions); the trusted NordBank assistant — the only one holding the secret — sees **only that summary**, never the raw page.
+Split the roles: a quarantined model summarizes the fetched page (and is told its input is data, not instructions); the trusted NordBank assistant, the only one holding the secret sees **only that summary**, never the raw page.
 Same local endpoint, two isolated calls.